anfema/anfema-django-testutils/docs/source/configuration.rst

 .. option:: TEST_REPORT_CSS

-    A string which defines the CSS file to be used by the test test report generator.
+    A string which defines the CSS file to be used by the test report generator.

     | Default is :code:`"test-results.css"`.